heroku/heroku-applink-python/docs/FAQ.md

 ## General Questions

-### What is Heroku Applink?
+### What is Heroku Applink Python SDK?
-Heroku Applink is a Python package that provides integration between Heroku applications and Salesforce.
+Heroku Applink Python SDK is a Python package that provides integration between Heroku applications and Salesforce.
 It enables secure communication and data exchange between Heroku apps and Salesforce orgs.

 ### What are the system requirements?
 - Python 3.10 or higher